splunk/observability-workshop/docs/smartagent/connect-info.md

 ---

-## 5. Use of copy and paste when connected via a browser
+### Copy & Paste in browser

-Unlike when you are using regular ssh, *copy and paste* as is used during the workshop, does require a few extra steps to complete when using a browser to connect.
+Unlike when you are using regular SSH, *copy and paste* does require a few extra steps to complete when using a browser session.
+This is due to cross browser restrictions.

-!!!
-Note
-    The reason for this is that regular paste option cannot accept data from outside the browser, due to cross browser restrictions)

-When the workshop ask you to type or copy some instructions in your terminal, please do the following:
+When the workshop ask you to copy instructions into your terminal, please do the following:

 *Copy the instruction as normal, but when ready to paste it in the web terminal, choose **Paste from browser** as show below:*